 Credit and Refund Policy

-If you withdraw from a workshop ten days or more before the start of the class: You'll receive a full refund OR full credit toward another workshop or class of equal value, if there is another class you are interested in.
-(Note: We no longer hold on to credits, so this kind of equal-value exchange happens only if there is another class you're interested in at the time of withdrawal.)
+If you withdraw from a workshop ten days or more before the start of the class: You'll receive full credit toward another workshop or class of equal value, if there is another class you are interested in, OR a full refund (minus 10% which covers our non-refundable transaction fee).

 If you withdraw from a workshop less than 48 hours before the start of class or after the class has begun: We are not able to offer you credit toward another class or any refund.
 In the event of illness or a personal emergency, please contact us and let us know about your situation, as this will be handled on a case-by-case basis.
 Contact Joy at firstname.lastname@example.org.